marek-mikolajczyk/terraform-jenkins/README.md

 -- ssh key for user created via setup.sh is from directory 'secrets' in the same git repo -- the result is ami with timestamp in name, for later use with terraform
 - BUILD: deploy ec2 with terraform

+Issues
+===
+- file /tmp/123 is not created.
+Maybe I'll put file in another dir